Arvinder Singh Lovely formally takes charge as Congress' Delhi chief

 Deepak Babaria, the Congress' Delhi in-charge, and Ajay Maken, Subhash Chopra, Jai Prakash Agarwal and Anil Chaudhary -- former chiefs of the party's state unit -- were present at the programme.

-Congress Working Committee members Manish Chatrath and Devender Yadav, former MPs Krishna Tirath, Sandeep Dikshit and Parvesh Hashmi were also present.
+Congress Working Committee members Manish Chatrath and Devender Yadav, former MPs Krishna Tirath, Sandeep Dikshit and Rajya Sabha ex-member Parvez Hashmi were also present.

 After taking charge, Lovely asserted that the party will fight against the "corruption" of the ruling parties and raise issues that affect the common people.